chiefenne/PyAero/docs/aerodynamics_panel.rst

 .. _figure_aeropython:
 .. figure::  images/AeroPython_settings.png
    :align:   center
+   :scale: 50%
    :target:  _images/AeroPython_settings.png
    :name: AeroPython_settings

    Settings for the panel method.

 Clicking on :guilabel:`Calulate lift coefficient` will calculate the lift coefficient for the current configuration.
 The code runs very fast and is not influenced much by the number of panels.
-The code using its own paneling method.
+The code is using its own paneling method.
 Paneling is either based on the airfoil raw data or on the splined contour data (if available).
+A too high number of panels may lead to convergence issues.

 A typical result/output of the method is shown below (the information is displayed in the message window):